gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## SimObject in Code

-In a gem5 build, each `SimObject` based class has 4 files relating to it.
+In a gem5 build, each `SimObject` based class has 4 related files.

 - `SimObject` definition file: Python(ish) script (.py extension):
   - Represents the model at the highest level.
 Allows instantiation of the model and interfacing with the C++ backend.
 It defines the sets of parameters for the model.